 - Compare home insurance quotes.
 Don’t just go with the first quote you see that looks decent price-wise.
 Take the time to compare coverage, limits, deductibles, customer service, and discounts offered (like Canadian University Alumni) to make sure you’re getting a full package that works for you – at the very best rate.
 To quote, you can call the company directly, go through a broker, or quote online (Sonnet's home insurance is 100% digital, from start to finish!).
-If you’re short on time, try an ultra-convenient online comparison tool like RATESDOTCA.

 - Do your research on different companies.
 We hope you never have to file a claim or have a billing issue, but if you do you deserve the best customer service to help you get through sticky situations.
 The company you choose should have a good reputation for both coverage and customer service.
 If something happens, you want to make sure you’re fully protected and that the claims team is efficient, responsive, and easy to deal with when handling your claim.

 - Ensure your quote is accurate before you buy.
 To make sure you’ve got the right price for you and your home, you must provide detailed, accurate, up-to-date information about yourself and your house.
 This could include square footage, how many bathrooms you have, and how your home is heated.
 With certain online insurers (usually direct writers like Sonnet), you’ll get an accurate quote instantly!
 Some online providers only offer an estimate, so you may have to call in to confirm the price.